iShuchi/accel_nav/README.md

 ## Summary

 This package, namely **accel_nav** is followed by sub-packages bringup, control, description, localization, navigation and msgs.
+Functions of each are defined as follows -

 - **accel_bringup** - This package contains launch files for spawning robot in Gazebo Harmonic, mapping environment using SLAM, localizing and navigating autonomously.
 - **accel_description** - This package contains sdf files and meshes for both robot model and world whose warehouse library is customized to match the maze like world requirement as per the problem statement.